MS 2021-01-T-Miles-October-5-2020-Mississippi-Code-Annotated-Section-89-1-69 October 5, 2020

 A: Mississippi's general ban on private transfer fees (PTFs).
 The amendment voided deed restrictions and covenants that required transferees to pay a fee to the original developer or other third party at every future sale, with three carve-outs: HOAs, 501(c)(3) entities, and governmental entities.
 The carve-outs all require the fee right to be in a recorded covenant.

-Q: What is a private transfer fee, and why did the legislature ban most of them?
+Q: What is a private transfer fee?

 Q: What's a "platted lot"?